 - Traditional leases for industrial units, play area sites, parking bays and so on.

-Protocol for the use of land in our ownership document outlines the information that must supplied before permission is granted.
+Read the protocol for the use of land in our ownership (PDF: 150Kb / 5 pages), which outlines the information you that must supply before we grant permission.
 This information enables us to meet our own legal responsibilities to ensure such events are properly organised and controlled.
-All requests must be made at the earliest opportunity and reviews concluded least 4 weeks in advance of the proposed event.
+Make your request at the earliest opportunity.
+Reviews are concluded at least 4 weeks in advance of the proposed event.